-Safety: at the heart of our corporate culture
+Health & Safety: At the heart of our Group culture

 - custom-designed system that takes into account the size and complexity of local activities (heavy rail, light rail, road and marine activities) as well as risks related to interfacing with third parties (contractors and service providers);

-- consistent with the international standard ISO 45001 version 2018 “Occupational Health and Safety Management Systems” and complies with all other national and international regulatory requirements for “System Safety” (applicable to the jurisdiction that the entities operate in).
+- consistent with the international standard ISO 45001 and complies with regulatory requirements for “System Safety” (applicable to the jurisdiction that the entities operate in).

 The 10 Transdev safety principles